ODBC from C tutorial part 2 — fetching results

 StatementHandle The statement handle.

-FetchOrientation The "direction" of the fetch.
+FetchOrientation The direction of the fetch.
 In this case, we use SQL_FETCH_NEXT to return the next n rows, where n is the value set in SQL_ROWSET_SIZE.

 FetchOffset The row number to return, in the case of a SQL_FETCH_NEXT, this is ignored.